 How much does LLC formation cost in Texas?

 Beyond the state filing fee, you'll need a registered agent with a Texas address.
-This service is free if you serve yourself, but most owners pay $99-$300 annually for professional services to maintain privacy and ensure reliable document receipt.
-An operating agreement isn't legally required but is strongly recommended, ranging from free DIY templates to custom legal drafting that can cost over $2,000.
+This service is free if you serve yourself, but most owners pay $99 to $300 annually for professional services to maintain privacy and ensure reliable document receipt.
+An operating agreement is not legally required but is strongly recommended, ranging from free DIY templates to custom legal drafting that can cost over $2,000.

 Understanding both upfront formation costs and ongoing compliance expenses helps you budget accurately from the start.